UCF/Athena-Framework/docs/getting-started/download.md

 Projects that need to extend Athena and/or reference Athena's Sass variables should utilize the source code files in /src/.
 Projects that just need to include Athena without modifications can use the already-minified files in /dist/.
 See the <a href="{{ "/getting-started/install/" | prepend: site.baseurl }}">Installation instructions</a> for more details.

 ### Minified, pre-compiled, assets
-The download includes ready-to-use CSS, Javascript, and webfont files.
+The download includes ready-to-use CSS, JavaScript, and webfont files.
 These can be found in the <code>/dist/</code> folder.

 <pre><code>├── dist/
    ├── css/